Realistic quantum network simulation for experimental BBM92 key distribution

 \section{Conclusions}

-We have employed a discrete event simulation framework for quantum networks implemented using the python package AQNSim, and shown it can accurately simulate key rates and QBERs for BBM92 key exchange.
-We have experimentally conducted BBM92 key exchange, reproduced the experimental setup with AQNSim, and shown our simulation results and experimental results align.
+We have employed a discrete event simulation framework for quantum networks implemented using the Python package AQNSim, and shown it can accurately simulate key rates and QBERs for BBM92 key exchange.
+We have experimentally conducted BBM92 key exchange, reproduced the experimental setup with AQNSim, and shown our simulation results and experimental results align with a smaller mean squared error than experiment and analytical theory.
 Additionally, we have used AQNSim to solve for quantum network metrics in more complex repeater scenarios where experimental implementations do not yet exist, verifying our simulations against simple but exact theoretical models.

+We use AQNSim as a reference implementation of a discrete event simulation framework.
+Comparable quantum network Python simulation libraries exist and may be used for alternative implementations of the simulations presented in our work, provided they support the required features (see Appendix D).

-In future work, AQNSim can be employed to simulate repeater protocols with increasing levels of realism, including protocol-specific classical message delays, quantum memories with finite storage times, chromatic dispersion and detector jitter, detector dark counts, and probabilistic swapping.
+In future work, discrete event simulation software with the requisite features and capabilities can be employed to simulate repeater protocols with additional complexity beyond that which is addressed in this work and with increasing levels of realism, including protocol-specific classical message delays, quantum memories with finite storage times, chromatic dispersion and detector jitter, detector dark counts, and probabilistic swapping.

 Accurate, scalable, and modular quantum network simulators are critical tools for designing quantum networks and predicting protocol performance -- especially as network complexity scales to the point where theoretical expressions are lacking or are otherwise impractical to derive.
-The customizable level of abstraction for quantum network components in AQNSim makes it a highly versatile simulation software.
-As quantum technology continues to mature, our simulator and other discrete event quantum network simulators will accelerate real-world quantum secure communication deployments and advance related quantum applications including quantum sensing and distributed quantum computing.
+As quantum technology continues to mature, discrete event quantum network simulators will accelerate real-world quantum secure communication deployments and advance related quantum applications including quantum sensing and distributed quantum computing.